cartesi/docs/cartesi-rollups/development/building-the-application.md

 tags: [build, machine, dapp, developer]
 ---

 “Building” in this context compiles your application into RISC-V architecture and consequently builds a Cartesi machine containing your application.
 This architecture enables computation done by your application to be reproducible and verifiable.

-With the Docker engine running, change the directory to your application and build by running.
+With the Docker engine running, change the directory to your application and build by running:

 ```shell
 sunodo build